marhoy/azure-dsvm/jupyterhub_SSL_certificate.md

 ## Create a cronjob that automatically renews the certificate
 The certificate is valid for 90 days.
 Let's create a cronjob that runs every 7 days (at 0200 on Sundays) and renews the certificate when there is 10 or fewer days left until it expires.
 If/when the certificate is renewed (command exits with value 42), we also restart the JupyterHub server to load the new certificate.
 NOTE: This has the side-effect of shutting down all running notebooks.
+AFAIK there is no way to make jupyterhub reload the certificate without stopping/starting it (it should e.g. be possible to send a SIGHUP).

 ```bash
 crontab -l